 This printer operates once a day, during which it prints a single layer of the sculpture.
 Each layer must dry before the next is added the following day, continuing until the sculpture is complete.
 Watch the video below to see the machine in action.

-The printer will operate daily at noon, when possible.
+The printer will operate daily at midday, when possible.

 There will be gerberas in Margate; a heavy curtain of apples; an ash tree – felled due to its sickness from dieback – reconstructed in an upper gallery. […] ‘Nearly everything in the show has something to do with the locality,’ says Gallaccio.